Hawker Hunter Tower Bridge incident: Incident

 On 5 April 1968, Pollock decided on his own initiative to mark the occasion of the RAF anniversary with an unauthorised display.
 His flight left RAF Tangmere to return to RAF West Raynham in Norfolk, a route that took them over London.
 Immediately after takeoff, Pollock left the flight and flew at a low level.
 He made a low-altitude, high-speed pass over Dunsfold Aerodrome, Hawker's home airfield.
 He then took his Hawker Hunter FGA.9 (XF442), a single-seater, ground-attack jet fighter, over London at low level.
 He circled the Houses of Parliament three times as a demonstration against Prime Minister Harold Wilson's government, whose defence cuts had impacted the RAF.
 Pollock continued to the Royal Air Force Memorial on the Victoria Embankment and dipped his wings over the memorial in a gesture of respect.
 He then flew under the top span of Tower Bridge.
 He later wrote of the decision to fly through Tower Bridge:

 Until this very instant I'd had absolutely no idea that, of course, Tower Bridge would be there.
 It was easy enough to fly over it, but the idea of flying through the spans suddenly struck me.
 I had just ten seconds to grapple with the seductive proposition which few ground attack pilots of any nationality could have resisted.
 My brain started racing to reach a decision.
 Years of fast low-level strike flying made the decision simple...

 Knowing that he was likely to be stripped of his flying status as a result of this display, he proceeded to make low passes over several airfields (Wattisham, Lakenheath and Marham) in inverted flight at an altitude of about 200 ft while returning to his base at RAF West Raynham.
 Shortly after his return, he was formally arrested by Flying Officer Roger Gilpin.

 Although other pilots had flown under the upper span of Tower Bridge, Pollock was the first to do so in a jet aircraft.

 Aftermath

 In the immediate aftermath of the incident, Pollock's unit was posted to North Africa without him while he remained on a charge.
 He was subsequently invalided out of the RAF on medical grounds.
 This avoided a court martial and the embarrassment to the government of Pollock publicising the reason for his stunt and perhaps receiving the support of the public.

-The RAF placed Pollock in a "psychiatric hold" for two days.

-Pollock went public with the story and received an outpouring of support from the public as well as from members of Britain's military.

-Demonstrations of support for his conduct were expressed by British Overseas Airways Corporation (BOAC), which sent him a keg of beer, and six members of the House of Commons spoke on Pollock's behalf in Parliament who were all ex RAF members.

-He was exonerated by the RAF in 1983.

 Pollock died on 1 July 2025, at the age of 89.